-21. Output 1: Increased availability of reproductive health services, with a focus on the poor, including young people in programme areas.
-This output will be achieved by: (a) enhancing the capacity of health providers to deliver high-quality, basic reproductive health services, including emergency obstetric care and counselling; (b) expanding mobile services to hard-to-reach areas; (c) securing the national supply of reproductive health commodities and strengthening national logistics management systems at all levels; (d) improving curricula, training materials and courses for service providers, with a focus on midwives; and (e) improving the analytical and management capacity of health managers in reproductive health at central and subnational levels.

-22. Output Increased demand 2: for reproductive health services, including information, educational services and awareness relating to reproductive rights, STIs and HIV/AIDS, in targeted programme areas.
-This will be achieved by: (a) behaviour change interventions through formal education and peer education; (b) addressing men through religious establishments and the uniformed services; (c) public awareness-raising campaigns; (d) improving access to and availability of counselling and condoms; and (e) supporting NGOs in HIV/AIDS prevention.
+- 21. Output 1: Increased availability reproductive health services, with a focus on the poor, including young people in programme areas.
+This output will be achieved by: (a) enhancing the capacity of health providers to deliver high-quality, basic reproductive health services, including emergency obstetric care neonatal care and counselling; expanding mobile services to hard-to-reach areas; (c) securing the national supply reproductive health commodities strengthening national logistics management systems at all levels; (d) improving curricula, training materials and courses for service providers, with a focus on midwives; and (e) improving the analytical and management capacity of health managers in reproductive health at central and subnational levels. - 22.
+Output 2: Increased demand reproductive health services, including information, educational services and awareness relating to reproductive rights, STIs and HIV/AIDS, in targeted programme areas.
+This will be achieved by: (a) behaviour change interventions through formal education and peer education; (b) addressing men through religious establishments and the uniformed services: (c) awareness-raising campaigns; (d) improving access to and availability counselling and condoms; and (e) supporting NGOs in HIV/AIDS prevention.